 Current is measured in amps, shown as A.

 Review CurrentResistance opposes current flow.
-More resistance means less current can flow.
+More resistance means less current can flow when voltage stays the same.

 Resistance is measured in ohms, shown as Ω.